 Jean-Michel Basquiat (1960-1988)

-Think that you may own a painting by Jean-Michel Basquiat?
+Do you think you may own a painting by Jean-Michel Basquiat?
 We authenticate, appraise and issue Certificates of Authenticity (COA) for all paintings by Jean-Michel Basquiat.

 Jean-Michel Basquiat was an American artist.
 He gained popularity, first as a graffiti artist in New York City, and then as a successful 1980s-era Neo-expressionist artist.
 Basquiat's paintings continue to influence modern day artists and command high prices.